wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 ![](/images/matrix-inverse/mi-rowop.png)

-In the second example, we simply multiply all the coefficients of row 1 by 1/2 (or divide them by 2) and the coefficients of row 3 by 2.
-In the third example, we add the coefficients from row 1 to the coefficients of row 2.
+In the second example, we multiply all the coefficients of row 1 by 1/2 (or divide them by 2) and the coefficients of row 3 by 2.
+Finally, in the third example, we add the coefficients from row 1 to the coefficients of row 2.

 The idea behind the Gauss-Jordan elimination is to use these elementary row operations to transform the 4x4 matrix on the left inside of the augmented matrix into the identity matrix (we say that M is row-reduced).
-By performing the same row operations to the 4x4 identity matrix on the right inside of the augmented matrix we obtain the inverse matrix.
+We obtain the inverse matrix by performing the same row operations to the 4x4 identity matrix on the right inside of the augmented matrix.
 We say that we [augment M by identity](https://en.wikipedia.org/wiki/Augmented_matrix).

 The Gauss-Jordan elimination method works as follows:

 - We will start with two matrices.
-The matrix \(M\) we want to invert alongside another matrix that we will set at the start of the process to the identity matrix.
+We want to invert the matrix \(M\) alongside another matrix that we will set at the start of the process to the identity matrix.
 An identity matrix is a square matrix with ones on the diagonal and zeros elsewhere (the Matrix class constructor sets the matrix to the identity matrix by default).
 Our matrix \(M\) is augmented.

 - We then have to use row elementary operations to transform the original \(M\) matrix into the identity matrix.
 This process is called **row reduction**.
 While we do so, we apply the same operations to the second matrix in parallel.

 - Once the process is finished (if we have been successful in reducing \(M\) to the identity matrix), the second matrix will end up being \(M^{-1}\) our inverted matrix.
-At this point, you can decide to either return \(M^{-1}\) (the method named `inverse` below) or copy the inverted matrix into \(M\) (the method named `invertIt` below).
+At this point, you can decide to either return \(M^{-1}\) (the method named `inverse` below) or copy the inverted matrix into \(M\) (the method called `invertIt` below).

 ```
 Matrix44& Matrix44::invertIt()